rcls/discus/docs/README.md

 ### `STA` : `010011rr`

 Store the acumulator to memory.
 The operand is the memory address to write.
-Like the `OUT` instruction, the only circuitry within the CPU for `STA` is to assert appropriate control strobes—the address and data buses are always driven.
+The operand is placed on the `B` bus and external memory strobes are driven.

 ### `IN` prefix : `01010000`